 The ace up the Four Corners' sleeve is big and comfortable tires, with room for up to 50mm rubber.
 Big tires means big options for your adventures and the ability to setup a surefooted, confidence-inspiring and a stable bike that'll work when you break away from the roads and onto rougher terrain.

 Where old school touring bikes were definitely designed to be used with traditional racks and panniers, the Four Corners gives you some lighter weight bike packing options.
 Thanks to a load of extra mounts for bottles, bags and gear cages you can easily pair it with soft luggage if you prefer.
 Mounts on the frame and forks offer plenty of options and capacity for local camp-outs to big, multi-day adventures.

-Brakes have also improved since the days of cantilevers and calipers, and the Four Corners has cable-operated TRP disc brakes for a combination of stopping power and straightforward maintenance.
+Brakes have also improved since the days of cantilevers and calipers, and the Four Corners has cable-operated TRP disk brakes for a combination of stopping power and straightforward maintenance.